Give a Beat 2025 Annual Impact Report

 Join Our Movement

-This impact is only possible because of you.
+This work continues because of you.

 Our alumni are an essential part of this ecosystem.
 Through DJing at events and participating in creative opportunities, they not only advance their own careers but also generate earned revenue that is reinvested back into the program, creating a cycle of opportunity and support.

-There are many ways to give, including donor-advised funds (DAFs), stock donations, and traditional contributions.However you choose to support, you are helping ensure that this work continues to reach those who need it most.
+There are many ways to give, including donor-advised funds (DAFs) through Fidelity, Schwab, or Vanguard, stock donations, and traditional contributions.
+However you choose to support, you are helping ensure that this work continues to reach those who need it most.

 Join us in the next chapter.